Verdun Collège Français

-Led by coach Claude Therien, Verdun finished the 1991–92 regular season first overall winning the Jean Rougeau Trophy with 101 points.
+Led by coach Gerard Gagnon, Verdun finished the 1991–92 regular season first overall winning the Jean Rougeau Trophy with 101 points.
 Collège Français won all three playoff rounds en route to capturing the President's Cup as league playoff champions.
 Verdun represented the QMJHL at the 1992 Memorial Cup, finishing fourth place.

 The franchise ceased operations after the 1993–94 QMJHL season, and the Collège Français transferred its sponsorship and some management to the Laval Titan.
 The team's players were assigned to other QMJHL clubs by a dispersal draft.
 The expansion Halifax Mooseheads claimed top prospect Jean-Sébastien Giguère from the defunct Verdun team.